-I ask that clients arrive only five minutes before their scheduled lesson time to keep occupancy numbers to a minimum.
+I ask that lesson clients arrive only five minutes before their scheduled lesson time to keep occupancy numbers to a minimum.
 Likewise, please exit the pool deck as soon as possible following your lesson.
 At this time no one is allowed in the water prior or post their lesson time.

 If you have had a lesson with Coach Amy and have come in close contact with anyone who has experienced COVID-19 symptoms, I ask that you please notify me immediately before returning.
-You may be asked to obtain medical clearance before returning to the swim lessons.
+You may be asked to obtain a negative test result before returning to the swim lessons/classes.

-Any individual with a suspected or confirmed case of COVID-19 is asked to notify me and remain out of swim lessons/classes until they have been free of all symptoms for at least 5 days.
+Any individual with a suspected or a confirmed case of COVID-19 is asked to notify me and must remain out of swim lessons/classes until they have been free of all symptoms for at least 5 days.

 If you have traveled outside of the country or been in contact with anyone who has, or with anyone who has been diagnosed with COVID-19 or any flu-like virus, please notify Coach Amy immediately before returning.
 You may be asked to obtain medical clearance and/or a negative test result before returning to swim lessons/classes.

 2.Do you work with non-verbal special needs clients?
 Yes, I have worked with non-verbal clients for over 15 years now.

 3. What does my child need to bring to lessons?
 Your child needs a swim suit and swim goggles.
 Additionally if your child is not fully potty trained a secure swim diaper and swim pant is required.
 Please be aware if your child has an accident in the pool you will be responsible for a $250 pool cleaning fee.